ripSquid/styrdokument/pm/eng/pm_for_kommunikationsnamnden.md

 ## 4 Economy

-The committee has no economy of it's own.
+The committee has no economy of its own.